Kleybrink/PyScriptAggregator/README.md

-# ScriptAggregator: Python Codebase Consolidator
+# PyScriptAggregator: Python Codebase Consolidator

-**What is ScriptAggregator?**
+**What is PyScriptAggregator?**
-ScriptAggregator is a Python tool designed to consolidate Python code from various files within a directory and its subdirectories.
+PyScriptAggregator is a Python tool designed to consolidate Python code from various files within a directory and its subdirectories.
 A primary use case is efficiently consolidating codebases for language models like ChatGPT.

 ## Installation